Monday, June 13, 2016

 1. How is training going and did you ever think when you were younger you would be, in 2016, a college senior-to-be, the current NCAA champ in the 200, and on the National Team with Olympic Trials quickly approaching?

 Danielle: Training feels good.
 I definitely never saw myself coming this far.
 So we’re just trying to take it day by day and enjoy what’s happening.
 If it ends up in Rio, that’s great.
 But if not, I am super excited for my senior year and to try to improve in the pool and in school.
-There’s a lot to be excited about, and just going to Trials is an incredible opportunity.
+There’s a lot to be excited about, and just going to Trials is an incredible opportunity.2.
+You have a Canadian mother, your father is from New Zealand, and you were born in Australia -- four countries you could represent, and I wonder if you thought about trying to represent New Zealand for the Olympics?

-At one point earlier it was kind of a tough decision, but this is where I am -- who I am, is an American -- and I am proud to have represented the United States at Junior Pan Pacs (between her freshman year and sophomore year of college -- she has a late birthday and started college at 17).
+Danielle: At one point earlier it was kind of a tough decision, but this is where I am -- who I am, is an American -- and I am proud to have represented the United States at Junior Pan Pacs (between her freshman year and sophomore year of college -- she has a late birthday and started college at 17).
 And once I did that -- once you represent a country at an international meet -- you have declared your representation; I think that is a rule.
 But at one point of course we considered the option of going for New Zealand, but I wanted to fight for a spot for one of the best teams in the world.
 So I am happy for having the decision behind me.

 3. How big was that Junior Pan Pacs meet considering where we are now in the quad?

-Definitely, I learned so much from the coaching staff and the other swimmers.
+Danielle: Definitely, I learned so much from the coaching staff and the other swimmers.
 I hadn’t really gone to any other national events or had that kind of exposure at the international level.
 Coach Jack Roach and all the other swimmers were definitely an inspiration.
 You learn so much, from things in practice, drills, to seeing things from a different mentality.
 You just pick up so much being around these inspiring people.

 4. You commit to Kentucky, and then end up with a new head coach in Lars Jorgensen -- how did that work out?

-I mean, UK has been anything and everything I could have ever imagined.
+Danielle: I mean, UK has been anything and everything I could have ever imagined.
 We didn’t know when I committed that we would get a whole new coaching staff and a whole new mentality -- a new approach.
 For me, it worked out.
 But I knew when I committed that I was committing to the school and my education -- this is a place I knew I wanted to be, and to spend four years here.
 I love the team, our coaches, and the academic and athlete support people.
 Lars has big dreams and big goals, and that is helping to push me to my full potential.

 5. You have really transformed physically with the program in college -- how rewarding is that?

-Well, I actually came to college pretty weak (laughs) -- I had never lifted weights.
+Danielle: Well, I actually came to college pretty weak (laughs) -- I had never lifted weights.
 I am naturally small-boned and definitely have a longer stroke not really made for the power you’d want in the 100 or 50.
 I am also blessed with a great training partner, Bridget Alexander, who pushes me, and I push her back; we balanced each other out.

 6. You were so young for 2012 Olympic Trials, what was that like?

-I swam horribly but it was a good experience.
+Danielle: I swam horribly but it was a good experience.
 It’ll definitely help me prepare for this time.
 I had not been on that big of a stage before.
 I was 15, it was very scary -- intimidating if you let it be -- but I know what to expect and I will focus on swimming more than the incredible environment.

 7. How have you improved so much in college?

-I think it started just from coming in freshman year, whether I am working with our weight staff or in the pool, I am definitely one to focus on giving my best every day.
+Danielle: I think it started just from coming in freshman year, whether I am working with our weight staff or in the pool, I am definitely one to focus on giving my best every day.
 Maybe one thing doesn’t feel good today so you choose something else to work on, and you do the best you’ve ever done that particular thing -- so my goal is always to do something better.
 So that builds from my freshman year and I have seen results get better on other things -- growth in other areas.
 And then this past year in particular, the results started to reflect that.

 8. That’s funny you mention weights.
 When I was 17 at the USAFA Prep School I worked out and didn’t put on a pound and actually lost weight -- then first fall semester at the Academy I worked out and added 15 pounds -- my body wasn’t ready, does that make sense?

-I completely agree -- I don’t think my body was ready for real weights.
+Danielle: I completely agree -- I don’t think my body was ready for real weights.
 In high school we did more dryland type conditioning work.
 But after getting here, and having such knowledgeable weight and conditioning staff, doing the Olympic lifts has really helped me.
 I could’ve been injured had I started sooner and gotten into it faster, which would have caused more struggle.
 So it was nice to come in fresh, learn to do everything properly and have our amazing staff put together the right plan for me, and stick to it.

 9. You mention UK coaches and staff, the Junior National Team coach and teammates, so often -- you really appreciate these people, don’t you?

-I think it’s amazing that I am fortunate to have these people in my life and as a resource.
+Danielle: I think it’s amazing that I am fortunate to have these people in my life and as a resource.
 And there is definitely no way I would be where I am without the weight staff and the swimming people, the people who prepare our food, the academic staff, and Chloe (Smith), who set this interview up today.
 The big thing is how well these people all work together to make sure our lives are balanced.
 The work we are doing today, our coaches know, is for swimming, but the reality is, it is setting us up to prepare for success in life.
 Swimming will end someday, but the lessons we learn from it won’t.

 10. So the 4.0 -- how do you do that for three years?

-Anyone who knows me knows academics are really important.
+Danielle: Anyone who knows me knows academics are really important.
 Still having my 4.0 is (laughs) something which I really love.
 Getting (NCAA elite) awards for school is almost better than winning the NCAA Championship (in the 200 backstroke) this year.
 I take pride in my school work.
 Again though, I wouldn’t be able to succeed in the classroom without the academic resources.
 And even though our coach Lars loves swimming, he knows how important academics are, and that there are times we really need to focus more on school.

 11. What’s your major and does it help with your swimming?

-I am a double major, psychology and political science.
+Danielle: I am a double major, psychology and political science.
 The political science helps me understand the world, which is important.
 The psychology helps in all aspects.
 I am good at analyzing myself and understanding relationships with my friends, and building and maintaining those relationships.
 People are motivated by different things.
 It just helps having that as a resource to understand situations, not escalate something, or understand where people are coming from on different issues.
 I like being that teammate that anyone can come to about anything.

 12. Double majoring and keeping a 4.0, makes the curve a bit steeper, doesn’t it?